 After attempting the above solutions to solve the flashing question mark folder Mac error, you might end you formatting your disk, which may cause data loss.
 At the point when you face loss of data on a Macintosh HD, you need an expert recovery tool to get your data back.
 In this manner,Tenorshare 4DDiG data Recovery software can help you get your data back.
 Tenorshare 4DDiG Mac Data Recovery is an expert yet straightforward program that can restore any sort of data from your Mac hard drive or disks.
 It can recover pictures, videos, folders, and any document type.
 Download Tenorshare 4DDiG and follow the steps below to get your data back:

-- Data recovery from Local & External Disks, Lost Partitions, Bit locker Encrypted devices, Crashed PCs, etc.
+- Recover Data from empty trash, local & external disks, lost partitions, Bit locker Encrypted devices, crashed Macs, etc.

 - Wide range of file support.
 4DDiG data recovery supports the recovery of more than 1000 file types.